gtech-mulearn/IEEE-LAUNCHPAD/profiles/basimhilalv@mulearn.md

 #### Career Plan:

 - I have both immediate and long term career plan for my future.
 Learning and practicing my skills using free online resources until I get an opportunity to showcase my skills in a company to earn and become financially stable.
-On the other hand long term plans are little different, that is, complete masters education in computer science by specialising in any emerging technologies like AI / ML / DL / DS etc and do research & development after getting doctorate in the field.
-Moreover, starting a product based IT company in my neighbourhood for development of my society and people also a dream.
-I think after 10-15 years, I can achieve these goals and dreams.
+On the other hand long term plans are little different, that is, complete masters education in computer science and do research & development after getting doctorate in the field.
 I know my dream is crazy but I will definitely reach that mark.

 #### Thoughts on Kerala's Tech Ecosystem: